UniversalDevicesInc-PG3/udi-poly-ELK/README.md

   - The default time the output stays on when turned on, zero means latching so it stays on until turned off
 - Turn On for ...
 Seconds
   - This is one command to turn on for the specified seconds, or zero for latching

+The output node can be put in a scene as a controller and when the ELK turns it on or off it can control the scene.

 #### Counter Node